 One person put on a blindfold and was spun around several times to become disoriented.
 The remaining players formed a circle around the blindfolded player.
 The players in the circle walked around until the blindfolded player claps three times.
 At this point, the players stopped walking and the blindfolded player pointed to a player in the circle, having no idea who it was.
 That player stepped into the circle and the blindfolded player guessed who it was.
 If he was incorrect, he chased the player around the circle in order to catch him and he tried to determine his identity by touching his face or hair.
 Once he guessed correctly, he was no longer "it" and the person whose identity he guessed was the next to be blindfolded.

 What we know today as the game of jacks was called five stones or jackstones to colonists.
-To play jackstones, colonial children used stones, seeds or other small objects similar in size as the equivalent of jacks today, according to The Holliston Historical Society.
+To play jackstones, colonial children used stones, seeds or other small objects similar in size as the equivalent of jacks today.
 In place of the ball that accompanies modern day jacks, colonial kids used a round, smooth stone.
 To play, the stone was thrown into the air with one hand and a specific number of jackstones were scooped up with the same hand before the stone was caught.
 First, one jack would be picked up, then two, then three and so on.

 Colonial children enjoyed playing marbles.
 Claude Moore Colonial Farm, a living history farm, states on their website that colonial marbles were made baked or glazed clay, stones, glass or nut shells, quite different today's more valuable marbles.
 To play marbles, players rolled or "shot" into another player's marbles in order to knock them out of a designated area.
 The player who knocked the marbles out of the area got to keep those marbles.
 Whoever had the most marbles at the end of the game won.

 There are many variations on the colonial era game of marbles that continue to make this game a classic.